310mc/https-310mc.github.io-tl/source/_posts/scout/exhibition_in_a_blink.md

 - Scout Story
 - Kino Seitaro
 - Story Index
 description: "[ES!!]
 Rei shows Midori a painting that is said to “make one drop dead upon gazing at it three times”.
-It depicts the sandbank that resides in ES, so they try to get to the bottom of the mystery…"
+It depicts the sandbank in ES, so they try to get to the bottom of the mystery…"
 permalink: exhibition_in_a_blink/
 hidden: true
 ---